CONSTITUTION AND BYLAWS

 2. Dues shall be considered delinquent 60 days after January 1st of each year.
 One written notice of delinquent dues shall be given and the member shall be dropped from the roll if dues are not paid within 30 days after the date of notice.

-amount equal to the current established annual dues.
+the current established annual dues.
 No additional dues payment shall be required until the first day of the year.
 A new member initiated after September 30 and before January will pay a pro-rata 1/12 (One twelfth) for each month before January.

 4. Assessments may be made when approved by a majority of the membership who exercise a vote upon due notification (as defined in Article VI, Section 2).